runsascoded/bash-markdown-fence/README.md

 #                                command <summary/> and collapsed output lines
 #                                in a plain fence.
 #   -s, --strip-ansi             Strip ANSI escape sequences from output
+#   -S, --no-shell               Disable "shell" mode for the command
 #   -t, --fence-type TEXT        When -f/--fence is 2 or 3, this customizes the
 #                                fence syntax type that the output is wrapped in
 #   -x, --shell-executable TEXT  `shell_executable` to pass to Popen pipelines